 • Site inspections to determine hazards or environmental damage.

 • Inventory of hazardous substances and wastes.

-• Review of regulatory agency files for previous non-compliance.
+• Review of regulatory agency files for the previous non-compliance.

-• Verification of integrity of all underground storage tanks.
+• Verification of the integrity of all underground storage tanks.

 • Preparation of operating history and site maps.

 • Evaluation of compliance with federal, state, and local regulations.